-At least 11 more states to open virus vaccines to all adults
+More than a dozen states to open vaccines to all adults

 Arizona opened up eligibility to everyone 16 and up last week, but has since been dealing with an unintended consequence: Interest in volunteering at four state-run vaccination sites plummeted almost immediately.
 Rhonda Oliver, CEO of HandsOn Greater Phoenix, a nonprofit handling online volunteer recruitment, said since February, thousands of volunteer shifts filled up within an hour.
 Now many remain vacant.

 “People saw it as a way to get the vaccine sooner,” Oliver said.
-“We anticipated a drop-off, but we just didn’t expect it to go off a cliff in a matter of 24-48 hours like this.”
+“We anticipated a drop-off, but we just didn’t expect it to go off a cliff in a matter of 24 to 48 hours like this.”

 On Wednesday, the first day of the new eligibility, only 70 of the scheduled 145 volunteers appeared at State Farm Stadium in Glendale, and dozens of people either withdrew earlier or simply did not show up.
 Oliver said that put an unfair burden on volunteers who did show up and could not take breaks.